We’re looking forward to welcoming you to Castlefield Gallery.

 How can you help us?

 - Do not visit Castlefield Gallery if you are experiencing symptoms of Covid-19.
-For more information on these please visit the NHS website.
+For more information on these, including new variants, please visit the NHS website.

 - Use the NHS Track & Trace App when you enter Castlefield Gallery